 An employer may be subject to a penalty if the coverage it offers does not meet the affordability and minimum value requirements under the ACA and at least one full-time employee receives a subsidy, in the form of a premium tax credit, to purchase coverage through a health insurance exchange.
 An employer's coverage:

 - Is considered affordable if the employee's contribution for single coverage does not exceed a certain percent of the employer's chosen safe harbor; and

 - Provides minimum value if it is expected to cover at least 60 percent of a participant's covered expenses.

 The law calls for an annual unaffordable/inadequate coverage penalty of $3,000 for each full-time employee who receives a subsidy to purchase coverage through the exchange, not to exceed the no coverage penalty.
-However, the penalty will be adjusted for inflation.
-The annual unaffordable/inadequate coverage penalty is $3,240 for 2016 and $3,390 for 2017.
+However, the penalty is adjusted for inflation.
+The annual unaffordable/inadequate coverage penalty is $3,390 for 2017 and $3,480 for 2018.
 The penalty is assessed monthly for each full-time employee receiving subsidized coverage.